Next Steps

 Phase 2 Community Engagement 2024

 The second phase of community engagement ran for 8 weeks and was completed in August 2024.
 This phase introduced the draft Strategy and supporting documents for public viewing and feedback.
 Engagement included two community 'drop-in' information sessions and an opportunity to make a formal submission to the draft Strategy.
-Feedback received from phase 2 engagement will assist in the preparation of the final Strategy.

-All documentation released in phase 1 & 2 can be found in the Document library.
+All documentation released in Phase 1 & 2 can be found in the Document library.
 Please visit the FAQ's to learn more.

 Phase 1 Community Engagement 2023

 The first phase of community engagement ran for 8 weeks and was completed in December 2023.
 This first phase provided an introduction to the project and included three community 'drop-in' information sessions and an on-line survey.
-Feedback received from phase 1 engagement has informed the preparation of the draft Strategy.

 Document Library